Life in the Lewis-Clark Valley grows complicated after a serial killer strikes their quiet rural communities

 According to police reports, several days later, on June 5, 1972 at around 5:00 AM, a neighbor called the police to report a suspicious person outside the mortuary chapel.
 Police arrived on the scene to find Lance Voss carrying a flashlight, knife, and camera.
 A recently removed window screen was found leaning against the building.
 Voss was arrested and charged with burglary and later reportedly plead guilty to a lesser offense (trespassing).
 Voss never publicly admitted (or the police have not divulged) why he was trying to break into the mortuary.
 What we do know, is that inside the mortuary lay the bodies of 17-year-old Antoinette and another recently deceased teenage girl.

-Was Voss nothing more than an immature young man with a morbid curiosity or something more sinister?
-Evidence thus far points to the later after Lewis-Clark Valley authorities revealed evidence tying Voss to the Lewis-Clark Valley Serial Killer victims.
+Was Voss a immature young man with a morbid curiosity or something more sinister?
+The later was suggested after Lewis-Clark Valley authorities revealed evidence tying Voss to the Lewis-Clark Valley Serial Killer victims.

 Voss and the Christina White case

-At some point after Christina called her mother telling her that she was sick, she went to a friend’s (Clint Clarneau) home for assistance.
+According to reports, at some point after Christina called her mother telling her that she was sick, she went to a friend’s (Clint Clarneau) home for assistance.
 The home she visited at 503 2nd Street in Asotin belonged to Patricia Brennan, the girlfriend and future wife (they would marry two years later in 1981) of Lance Jeffrey Voss.
 Police say Clint (Voss’s future stepson) was in the backyard washing the dogs when little Christina arrived at the home.
 Clint had no contact with Christina that day but Voss readily admitted to police that he had seen Christina shortly before she vanished.
 In fact, family members say it was Voss who gave Christina the washcloth to cool her head with.
-Voss’s future stepson, Clint, who was (as he claimed) out of sight during the incident, could not say whether his father had left the home – alone or in the company of Christina White.
+Voss’s future stepson, Clint, says he was out of sight during the incident and could not say whether his father had left the home – alone or in the company of Christina White.

 Voss and the Kristen David case